 The twentieth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
 This year it is the fourth Sunday of October and also Mission Sunday.
 An oratio imperata pro re gravi is ordered to be added to all Masses following a rescript of the SCR of April 14th, 1926.
 The Gospel pericopes from St. John give the account of the healing of the ruler's son at Capharnaum.

 At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
 The Office hymn was Jam sol recedit igneus.
 The antiphon on the Magnificat was Exaudiat Dominus for the Saturday before the fourth Sunday in October.
 After the collect of the Sunday the Suffrage of the Saints was sung.

 At Compline the Dominical preces were sung.

 At Mattins the invitatory is Adoremus Dominum etc and the Office hymn is Primo die.
 In the first nocturn the lessons are the Incipit of the Second Book of the Machabees.
-In the second nocturn the lessons are from a tract of St. Chrysostom on the forty-third psalm.
+In the second nocturn the lessons are from St. Augustine's City of God.
 In the third nocturn the homily is from St. Gregory on St. John's Gospel.
 At Lauds the Office hymn is Aeterne rerum Conditor.
 After the collect of the Sunday the Suffrage of the Saints is sung.

 At Prime (Pss.
 117, 118i & 118ii) both Quicumque and the Dominical preces are sung.